ambyshframber/avc2/specification.md

 - `AND`: Pop a and b.
 Push a & b.
 - `IOR`: Pop a and b.
 Push a | b.
 - `XOR`: Pop a and b.
 Push a ^ b.
-- `SFT`: Pop a value from the stack.
+- `SFT`: Pop an 8-bit value from the stack.
 The upper nybble is the shift left, and the lower nybble is the shift right.
 Pop another value and bitshift it by those amounts, shifting left first.

 ### 3.5: Literals